 - Excel Templates: Excel Templates allow you to create and share your own custom analyses with colleagues.

 Business Process Flow

 Form elements and fields will differ between the various process areas, each with its own differences that make them relevant to the process it serves.
-Details about forms will be covered separately in area articles.
+Details about forms will be covered separately in other articles.
 An example of a Request form can be found below.

-Form elements will also differ based on the user's Security Role, including access for certain users to both a short and long version of forms.
+Form elements will also differ based on the user's Security Role, including access for certain users to both a short and a long version of forms.

 Check the top of the screen to see if there are unsaved changes, which can prevent the system from updating various sections of the application.
 You may also need to refresh the screen in order to view the newest workflow progress.